godot-nim/demo/CONTRIBUTING.md

 ### Initial work

 1. Create CREDITS or LICENSE to let people know who the project belongs.
+1. Include the name of the author(s) in the README.
+1. If special preparation is required to execute the project, this should be noted in the README.
 1. Fork https://github.com/godot-nim/demo and clone it.
 1. Execute the following command in the cloned repository.
    ```console